Why Gums Bleed When Flossing: Causes and Solutions

 You might think that if your gums bleed, it means you should stop flossing.
 But actually, it’s usually the opposite!

-Think of your gums like a tiny battleground.
 When you don’t clean properly between your teeth and right along the gum line, tiny food bits and bacteria build up.
 This sticky film is called plaque.

 These irritated, puffy gums have lots of tiny, fragile blood vessels close to the surface.
 When you use your toothbrush or thread the floss between your teeth, you’re touching these delicate, inflamed areas, and they simply bleed easily, like a small scratch.